-Moses Walters' family shares the following article about his
+Moses Walters' family shares the following article about his years of dedicated service.

 Joyce Benton Joseph - 2008